dusk-network/piecrust/docs/smart-contracts-tutorial.md

 }
 ```

-##ZK Proof Verification
+## ZK Proof Verification
-One of the host functions available for contracts is a function to verify Zero Knowledge proofs.
-A method withing a contract
-performing a proof verification could look as follows:
+One of the host functions available for contracts is a function to verify Zero Knowledge (ZK) proofs.
+A method within a contract performing a proof verification could look as follows:

 ```rust
     fn assert_proof(